MattKlawitter/Telegram-Response-Bot/README.md

+# Important Notice:
+Development on this bot/framework has largely been abandoned (though it may still be helpful for throwing together a quick bot and there are quite a few plugins that can still be downloaded for it).
+Development has instead moved to a Java varient featuring an implementation of the entire Telegram API along with built in plugins.
+You can find this new project at the following repo: [https://github.com/Matthew-Klawitter/Telegram-Response-Bot-Java](https://github.com/Matthew-Klawitter/Telegram-Response-Bot-Java)

 # Telegram-Plugin-Bot
 A [telegram](https://telegram.org/) bot that supports plugins.
 This allows for creating bots with all sorts of functions without having to deal with much boiler plate code.

+This fork features a few more updated features including an built in plugin management and an attempt at faster plugin based responses through multithreading.
+The plugin api is also slightly updated with an enforced interface.
+For a collection of useful and unuseful plugins that can manually be installed check out the following repo: [https://github.com/Matthew-Klawitter/Telegram-Response-Bot-KPlugins](https://github.com/Matthew-Klawitter/Telegram-Response-Bot-KPlugins)

 ### Setup ###
 Requirements